-Weapons Cache Found In Ithaca, N.Y.
-After Tip From Walmart Employee
+Weapons Cache Found In Ithaca, N.Y., After Tip From Walmart Employee

 NPR's Nathan Rott reported in March 2017 that silencers are "one of the most heavily regulated products in the gun industry."
 Gun-advocacy groups, along with the silencer industry, have argued that such regulation is unfair.
 In October, after a gunman fired at concert-goers in Las Vegas, killing 59 people and injuring 527, House Republicans postponed voting on a bill that would make it easier to purchase a silencer.

-After a gunman who had escaped from a mental health facility killed more than two dozen people at a church in Texas in November 2017, NPR's Alison Kodjak reported in a conversation with All Things Considered host Kelly McEvers that the connection between gun violence and mental health is not necessarily direct:
+After a gunman who had escaped from a mental health facility killed more than two-dozen people at a church in Texas in November 2017, NPR's Alison Kodjak reported in a conversation with All Things Considered host Kelly McEvers that the connection between gun violence and mental health is not necessarily direct:

 An issue brief from the Bazelon Center, written back in 2013 after the Newtown, Conn., massacre, says it's unfair to tie the two.
 "We know how to enable individuals with significant psychiatric disabilities to succeed," the paper says.
 It says services such as supported employment and housing, are very effective at keeping people with mental illness out of emergency rooms, psychiatric hospitals and jails.